rollerd/aws_autoscale_etcd_cluster/README.md

 There are definitely improvements that could be made to this setup and Ill hopefully have more time to work on sorting out bugs and more in-depth options, but for now its an easy way to get one of the more annoying pieces of something like a manually built Kubernetes cluster going.

 ###### TODO
-There is an SNS message when the cluster comes up that triggers the $LATEST lambda function and it errors.
+- There is an SNS message when the cluster comes up that triggers the $LATEST lambda function and it errors.
 Its not an autoscaling event (confirmation maybe?).
 Need to figure out what it is and respond accordingly.
 No impact on anything else.

+- Fix/make the returns in the inner functions more robust/actually mean something to the calling function